BIGJRA/BIGJRA.github.io/rejuv.md

     the teleporter

 -   Push the log off the platform down, then use it to cross to the middle platform.
-Approach the tile that sticks out, and if you’ve found all the Ariados, an event will play.
+Approach the tile that sticks out, and if you've found all the Ariados, an event will play.

 -   Jump across and enter.